 The Company maintains its cash, cash equivalents and restricted cash with high quality, accredited financial institutions.
-These amounts, at times, may exceed federally insured limits.
+Restricted cash is cash held in bank accounts and is used as collateral associated with the Company's corporate credit card program.
+Cash, cash equivalents and restricted cash amounts, at times, may exceed federally insured limits.
 The Company also makes short-term investments in money market funds, U.S. Treasury securities, U.S. government agency securities and corporate debt securities, which can be subject to certain credit risk.
 However, the Company mitigates the risks by investing in high-grade instruments, limiting exposure to any one issuer or type of investment and monitoring the ongoing creditworthiness of the financial institutions and issuers.
 The Company has not experienced any credit losses in such accounts and does not believe it is exposed to significant risk on these funds.
 The Company has no off-balance sheet concentrations of credit risk, such as foreign currency exchange contracts, option contracts or other hedging arrangements.